Schmiggolas/VideoMinify/README.md

 # VideoMinify

+A small tool to (bulk-)compress video files easily.

 ## Description
 My internet connection is very bad.
 But I still want to upload videos for my friends.
 Heavy compression and conversion is basically the only thing working for me.
 Handling FFMPEG by hand every time is tedious and I tried to automate this step for myself.